zabbix/zabbix/templates/media/msteams-workflow/README.md

 ## Overview

-This guide describes how to integrate Zabbix 7.0 with MS Teams Workflow using the Zabbix webhook feature.
-This guide will provide instructions on setting up a media type, a user and an action in Zabbix.
+This guide describes how to integrate Zabbix 7.0 with MS Teams Workflow using the Zabbix webhook feature, providing instructions on setting up a media type, a user, and an action in Zabbix.

-This integration is supported only for **Teams** as part of Office 365.
-Note, that **Teams** free plan does not support [MS Teams Workflow](https://support.microsoft.com/en-gb/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a) feature.
+This integration is supported only on **Teams** as part of Office 365.
+Note that the **Teams** free plan does not support the [MS Teams Workflow](https://support.microsoft.com/en-gb/office/browse-and-add-workflows-in-microsoft-teams-4998095c-8b72-4b0e-984c-f2ad39e6ba9a) feature.

 ## Requirements